IndieMasco/TechEdSoftwareDeveloper021/week4/render-and-supabase/READme.md

 - Step 1 - Go to [GitHub](https://github.com/) and make an empty repo **DO NOT ADD A READme FILE**

+  - Name the repo the same as your parent folder

+- Step 2 - Go to your terminal (Ubuntu) and `cd` into your parent folder for the client and server

+- Step 3 - Now that your within your parent folder we are going to push to are empty repo

+  - `git init`
+  - `git remote add origin git@github.com:(YourUserName)/(NameOfRepo).git` you can get this within the empty repo
+  - `git add .`
+  - `git commit -m "set up client and server"`
+  - `git push`
+  - `git push --set-upstream origin main` this will show up in the terminal after you have done `git push` so you can just copy and paste it

+- Step 4 - Everything should now be push into your empty repo

 ## Render

 - Create a render.com account